mykolaharmash/hyntax/README.md

   Required.

-  Array of tokens recieved from the tokenizer.
+  Array of tokens received from the tokenizer.

 - ```existingState<Object>```

   Optional.

-  State, returned by previous ```constructTree(tokens)``` call.
+  State, returned by the previous ```constructTree(tokens)``` call.
 Makes possible to build AST incrementally in case the tokens come in chunks.

 #### Returns